mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 Alternatively, Alan Arvold offers a historically accurate German OOB featuring 14 instead of 5 AFVs.
-Under the original specification for this situation, these extra armor units should help balance the battle.
+Under the original specification for this situation, these extra armor units help balance the battle very nicely.

 ### Winning strategy